diogoaurelio/schedoscopeWiki/Setting-up-a-Schedoscope-Project.md

 Schedoscope is an internal Scala DSL for specifying views (Hive table partitions), their structure and dependencies, as well as the transformation logic required compute views from other views.
 As a consequence, setting up a Schedoscope project means setting up a Scala project that uses Schedoscope as a library.

 For this purpose, we provide a Maven POM template in this section.
 It is of course possible to use other build tools such as SBT or Ant/Ivy.
 You are also encouraged to look at the POM of the tutorial.
+The template sets up mixed compilation of Scala and Java code.

 For running Schedoscope, the template utilizes the exec Maven plugin which assembles a classpath from the Maven dependencies and launches the Schedoscope REST service right out of the project folder.
-Also, it sets up mixed compilation of Scala and Java code.

 In real-world production deployment scenarios, you should probably follow a different [deployment / bundling](Bundling and Deploying) / [launching strategy](Starting Schedoscope).